Information Borrowing from Partially Compatible Trajectories for Estimation of Dynamic Treatment Regimes: Methodology

-Unlike the standard IPW estimator, GAW introduces a controlled bias that can be explicitly characterized and bounded.
-This bias arises from the inclusion of non-adherent observations and represents the fundamental trade-off inherent in our approach.
+Unlike the standard IPW estimator, GCW introduces a controlled bias that can be explicitly characterized and bounded.
+This bias arises from the inclusion of non-compatible observations and represents the fundamental trade-off inherent in our approach.
 The following lemma provides a complete decomposition of this bias.

-\begin{customlemma}[Bias Decomposition] Under assumptions (A1)$-$(A5) and correct specification of the propensity score model, the bias of the GAW estimator decomposes as:
+\begin{customlemma}[Bias Decomposition] Under assumptions (A1)$-$(A5) and correct specification of the propensity score model, the bias of the GCW estimator decomposes as: